greenelab/deep-review/sections/03_categorize.md

 retraining a small-size CNN on MRI images.
 They showed that smaller network trained with sufficient data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.
+Nie et al. [@tag:Nie2016_3d_survival] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from T1 MRI, fMRI and DTI images, outperforming single-modality or 2D models.
+Overall, the variety of modalities, properties and sizes of training sets, dimensionality of input, and, finally, the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of widely studied natural images.

-In addition to radiographic images, histology slides are also being analyzed with deep learning approaches [@tag:Litjens2016_histopath_survey].
+In addition to medical imaging, histology slides are also being analyzed with deep learning approaches [@tag:Litjens2016_histopath_survey].
 Ciresan et al. [@tag:Ciresan2013_mitosis] developed one of the earliest examples, winning the 2012 International